mfaulise/consulting/content/projects/project8.md

 ## Patient Signs

-[Patient Signs](https://www.patientsigns.com/) builds a platform to deliver up-to-the-minute medical details to e-ink signs that can be installed at patient beds, rooms and in other critical areas.
-The goal is to replace the manual and error prone system which requires healthcare workers to update signage as patient information changes.
+[Patient Signs](https://www.patientsigns.com/) builds a platform to deliver up-to-the-minute medical details to e-ink signs.
+These signs are installed at patient beds, rooms and in other critical areas.
+The goal is to replace the manual and error prone system which requires healthcare workers to physically update signage as patient information changes.

 ## Role

-I was brought onto this project as a DevOps and Software engineer.
+I was brought on this project as a DevOps and Software engineer.
 My original objectives included learning and evaluating the existing software for maintainability, extensibility, scalability and stability.
 After my appraisal, the decision was reached to completely rewrite the software.
 It is very rare that I will encourage this approach, but unfortunately, it was the only safe path forward for the organization.

 I planned and staffed the rewrite initiative.
 I set the direction and let the engineer responsible run with it.
 At the same time, I coordinated with Hospital IT to build and manage onsite instances that would run our software.
-I built tooling for building, deploying, testing and operating third-party services.
+I built scripts for building, deploying, testing and operating third-party services.
 I created IaC (Infrastructure as Code) projects for managing users, security, and other resources in our cloud environments.
 I built script for backing up and restoring our services as well.
 And finally, I